 We are a service delivery organisation and do not manufacture or supply products (other than non-complex health products in our physiotherapy businesses, which we do not manufacture).
+Services conducted on site such as cleaning or safety services is a direct risk.
 As our services are mostly delivered face to face by white collar workers, the chance of product and services risk is low.
 There may be some indirect risk of working with suppliers of branded merchandise, IT equipment or facilities management services, if our suppliers have not put in place adequate controls or measures.